 Prostatitis

-Prostatitis is an inflammation of the prostate, which may or may not be caused by a bacterial infection.
+Prostatitis is inflammation of the prostate, which may or may not be caused by a bacterial infection.
 This condition can affect men of all ages.
 Having prostatitis does not increase your risk of getting any other prostate disease.
 Some of the symptoms of prostatitis are similar to those caused by an enlarged prostate, such as the frequent urge to urinate.
-Prostatitis can also be accompanied by chills and fever (in acute infections) and by pain or burning during urination.
+Prostatitis can also be accompanied by chills and fever, in acute infections, and by pain or burning during urination.

 There are several types of prostatitis.
 If you suspect you might have prostatitis, it´s important to work with your physician to determine what type you have.